Philadelphia, Mississippi: Education

-Most of the City of Philadelphia is served by the Philadelphia Public School District.
-A portion is zoned to the Neshoba County School District.
+Most of the City of Philadelphia is served by the Philadelphia Public School District and Philadelphia High School.
+A portion is zoned to the Neshoba County School District and served by Neshoba Central High School.

+East Central Community College is the community college of Neshoba County.

 Media

 The Neshoba Democrat is published in Philadelphia.
 It is a weekly newspaper that was established in 1881.

 Infrastructure

 Public utilities

 Cable television services for the city of Philadelphia are contracted to MetroCast Communications.
 Electrical utilities, as well as water and sewer service, are provided by the City of Philadelphia as Philadelphia Utilities.
 The natural gas utility is CenterPoint Energy.
 AT&T is the local telephone service provider.